OleksandrDemian/readme-tic-tac-toe/README.md

 This repository simulates a tic-tac-toe game in readme file.

 ### :video_game: How to play
-It plays the same way standard tic-tac-toe does!
+It plays the same way standard tic-tac-toe does! (it didn't checks the winner.
+It's a feature thought to make you feel like you're playing on real paper!)

 <table>
       <tr>